vickianand/pascal-to-mips-compiler/README.md

 Language feature not handled by our lexer
 =========================================
 *       We are not handling the multiline comments involving unbalanced number of comment start and end symbols.
+*		As of version 2.5.1 it is possible to use reserved words as identifiers by escaping them with a & sign.
+But we are not handling it